 Writing a winning Resume means writing a truthful Resume.
 Avoid the temptation to embellish your previous work experience.
 Thanks to the Internet, it is easy to find out the truth, so save yourself from embarrassing situations.
 It is important, however, that you present yourself in the best possible light.

 Show the characteristics that make you unique and particularly qualified for a specific job.
 Be bold and assertive in your cover letter.
 If you think you're the best person for that role or project, make others think so too.

 Few things provoke a worse impression than grammar and spelling errors, which indicate neglect and lack of attention to detail.
 Re-read your cover letter aloud: it will be easier to identify errors that easily escape during a first reading or while writing.

-Also, ask one or two friends to read your Resume and letter and to check if there are any errors.
-Remember how to write a winning resume is essential to arouse a good first impression, so try your best to make it perfect.
+Also, ask one or two friends to read your resume and letter and to check if there are any errors.
+Remember how writing a winning resume is essential to arouse a good first impression, so try your best to make it perfect.